 Data shows that one in 9 students are suspended nationally, with racial disparities widening.
 The Central Valley city of Fresno, CA. is among districts seeking to reverse this trend.
 Under a zero-tolerance school discipline policy, the district has long seen high numbers of both suspensions and expulsions.
 But in a major reversal last week, Superintendent Michael Hanson announced that he would begin funding district-wide restorative justice programs.
 Jane Stevens is founder and editor of ACES Too High, which focuses on adverse childhood experiences (ACE).
 Stevens, a journalist who has long covered school discipline practices in Fresno, spoke with New America Media about decision.

-is not common, but it is a problem.
+As my story shows, some people fight for silly reasons.
+School violence is not common, but it is a problem.
 Fights can occur at any time.
 They can also be prevented in many ways.
 Schools seem to have good measures to prevent violence, however, the ones who can really prevent violence are the ones who engage in it, the students them- selves.